4nshuman/Foodie_chatbot/data/nlu.md

 - thanks, bye.

 ## intent:goodbye
-- bye
+- Bye
-- goodbye
+- Goodbye
-- good bye
+- Good bye
-- stop
-- end
+- Bubye
-- farewell
+- Farewell
 - Bye bye
-- have a good one
+- Have a good one
+- Have a great time

 ## intent:greet
-- yo
-- hola
-- hi there
-- hey
+- Yo
-- howdy
+- Hola
-- hey there
+- Hi there
-- hello
-- hi
-- good morning
+- Hey
-- good evening
+- Howdy
-- dear sir
+- Hey Foodie
-- hey bot
+- Hello
 - Hi
+- Good morning
+- Good evening
+- At your service, sir
+- Hey there
+- Hi
-- hello there
+- Hello there
-- hello foodie
+- Hello foodie
+- How may I help you?

 ## intent:restaurant_search
 - i'm looking for a place to eat